 Over the Counter Teeth Whitening Options

-Many people start with teeth whitening options that are readily available over the counter at pharmacies, supermarkets, and department stores.
-These products are convenient to access since you don’t need to go and see a dentist before you purchase them.
+Many people start with teeth whitening options available over the counter (or OTC) at pharmacies, supermarkets, and department stores.
+These products are convenient to access since you don’t need to see a dentist before purchasing them.
 There are a few different types on the market for home use:

-- Toothpaste: Whitening toothpaste typically has an abrasive agent added, which allows the paste to remove the stains that are on the teeth.
+- Toothpaste: Whitening toothpaste typically has an abrasive agent added, allowing the paste to remove the stains on the teeth.
 In some cases, this item will also have peroxide in it to help with the whitening process.
-Since this is mechanical removal of the stain rather than bleaching the teeth, it can take some time before you start to see the results of your efforts.
+Since this is the mechanical removal of the stain rather than bleaching the teeth, it can take some time before you start to see your efforts’ results.